-Panels are formed of leading experts from academia, Monckton Chambers and the Judiciary.
-Please see below details and individual registration links for each one-hour webinar, hosted on Zoom.
+The webinars, hosted on zoom, will run on each of the next six Thursday lunchtimes.
 We look forward to welcoming you at some, or all, of the below events.
-Please also check out our new EU Relations Law blog, covering all aspects of the Withdrawal Agreement, the future relationship negotiations, and the UK internal market.
+Please also check out our new EU Relations Law blog, covering all aspects of the Withdrawal Agreement, the Trade and Cooperation Agreement (plus accompanying agreements and declarations), and the UK internal market.

 The webinars are being held on the following dates:

 Webinar 1 – 21 Jan, 1pm – 2pm: Post-Brexit litigation in UK courts – 10 things every litigator needs to know